oddbird/oddleventy/content/blog/2023/sqlalchemy-for-django-developers.md

 defined by third-party packages.
 This is in contrast with Django where third-parties usually ship their own migration history to manage their tables independently from user-defined models.

+Alembic is also less helpful when it comes to automatically generating revisions.
+Some column attributes, like `server_default`, seem to be completely ignored when it comes to detecting changes in the model.
+When adding new columns to existing tables, Alembic will not warn you if the new column is not nullable.
+This can lead to data integrity issues if you are not careful, and the decision of adding a default or somehow populating your old rows is left to you.

 ## Conclusion